Top Resources for Construction Project Managers

 As project changes tend to pile up quickly concerning time and money, it’s vital that managers plan adequately for the project and change.
 Project managers need to keep a pulse on all projects that are going on at once, whether it is the laying out of the foundation or mapping the electrical and plumbing lines.
 This work requires transparency regarding all processes so they can see what is going on, track productivity and make instant changes when a problem appears.

 Having this flexibility to make changes requires letting the entire team understand the project’s scope during every step of the way.
 With the project manager creating a knowledgeable team, everyone will be ready to make the changes quickly when required.

 2. Possess Emotional Intelligence

 There is more than just heavy equipment running on the construction site.
 Construction crews who are working at all phases of the project require solid leadership skills, motivational skills and accountability while effectively using their emotions to the benefit of the project’s goals.

 Having emotional intelligence, also known as emotional quotient (EQ), focuses on the human skills of project management that go beyond simple time management and organizational skills.

-Studies showthat when it comes to spending time on human-related activities, about 10% of high-quality project managers spend 60-80% of their work on these factors while average project managers only spend 8-12%.
+Studies show that when it comes to spending time on human-related activities, about 10% of high-quality project managers spend 60-80% of their work on these factors while average PMs only spend 8-12%.